Using BupPractice and Getting Credit

 Buprenorphine Practice was developed by Clinical Tools, Inc., funded by a contract with the National Institute on Drug Abuse (#HHSN271200555303C).
 Clinical Tools, Inc., is a small, physician-run business dedicated to harnessing the potential of the Internet to create scalable, usable, and broadly available tools for health researchers, clinicians, and consumers.

 Clinical Tools, Inc. will not share your personal information with any third parties.
-However, we will provide ASAM with a list of all qualified learners who have completed the training activity.
+However, we provided ASAM with a list of all qualified learners who completed our waiver training activity before April 14, 2019.

 You need to create an account if you want to enroll into an activity.
 This includes activities offered at a cost or for free.

 How do I create an account?